-Video captures gunshots as police arrive at Louisville bank shooting
+Video captures gunshots as police confront suspect in Louisville bank shooting

-Video captures gunshots as police arrive at Louisville bank shooting scene to find gunman already dead
+Harrowing video captures gunshots as police confront suspect in Louisville bank shooting

+Suspected shooter was among five dead in the shooting at Old National Bank

 Related video: Shooting with ‘multiple casualties’ reported at bank in downtown Louisville

-Videos shared on social media have captured the moment gunshots rang out in downtown Louisville, Kentucky as police arrived at Old National Bank to find the shooter already dead.
+Videos shared on social media have captured the moment gunshots rang out in downtown Louisville, Kentucky, as police arrived at the scene of a shooting at Old National Bank.

+The active shooter incident was reported at the bank at around 8.30am Monday, leaving at least eight people injured and five dead, including the gunman.

+The Louisville Metro Police Department initially said officers arrived at the scene to find the suspect already dead, but later confirmed that there was an exchange of gunfire.

 “At approximately 8.30am this morning, Louisville MetroSafe received a report of shots fired and a possible active shooter at 333 East Main Street at the Old National Bank,” Deputy Police Chief Paul Humphrey said on Monday during a press briefing.